FileMaker scripts and the FileMaker Data API

 • Use accounts and privileges to restrict the set of scripts that a web service can run.
 Verify that the scripts contain only web-compatible script steps, and provide access only to scripts that should be used from a web service.

-• Consider the side effects of scripts that run a combination of steps that are controlled by access privileges.
+• Consider the effects of scripts that run a combination of steps that are controlled by access privileges.
 For example, if a script includes a step to delete records, and the web service does not log in with an account that allows record deletion, the script will not perform the Delete Records script step.
 However, the script might continue to run, which could lead to unexpected results.

 • FileMaker Data API endpoints are intended to immediately commit data changes, but scripts may leave records uncommitted.
 For example, one session could run a script that edits a record but doesn't commit it; the next session would then get an error when attempting to edit the same record.
 Or within a single session, one script could edit a record, then create a new window, then call a second script that attempts to edit the same record.
 Be sure to verify script results and check for script errors.